rahafahmad89/Precision-for-prediction/README.md

 ## 🤝 Acknowledgements

-- Inspired by the need for robust and interpretable predictions in precision oncology.
+- This work is part of an ongoing effort to integrate interpretable AI into genomic variant classification for precision oncology.